devsecops/bootcamp/README.md

 * Can effectively contribute to the advancement of DevSecOps
 * Understand how to remove gating processes
 * Can develop some of the automation necessary to support DevSecOps environments
+* Can work with software-defined platforms that support DevOps

 # Curriculum
 You cannot learn the right things to do until you fail a few times.
 The DevSecOps Bootcamp is 9 weeks with each week dedicated to a new lesson.
 Details: [Curriculum](CURRICULUM.md)